curious-containers/curious-containers.github.io/_docs/5020-source-code-setup.md

 ## Python Packages

-The `cc-core`, `cc-faice` and `cc-agency` packages have complementary dependencies, that can be installed into a single venv.
+The Python packages of Curious Containers have complementary dependencies, that can be installed into a single venv.
-Shared dependencies of `cc-faice` and `cc-agency` are defined in `cc-core`.

 ```bash
 git clone https://github.com/curious-containers/curious-containers.git